 So then Rebecca, what are these Cübes you speak of and why on earth are you writing about baby food, bear with lovely reader, trust me on this one!
 Life these days for me seems to be busy, busy, busy.
-If I’m not running around after the children I’m running around after the dogs (more about that in this post) or working on the blog.
+If I’m not running around after the children I’m running around after the dogs or working on the blog.
 The point is that trying to juggle each element leaves me less and less time to muster up the energy to fight the good fight when it comes to dinner time.

 I have a daughter who is currently pushing her food around the plate and a son whose Spidey Senses detect a food abnormality at twenty paces.
 By abnormality I’m referring to a change to a recipe or ‘snuck in foods’.
 Joking aside, Lewis has SPD aka sensory processing disorder/difficulties linked to his autism so I’ve always had a challenge on my hands with foods.
 I’ve tried to make my own hidden veg purees in the past to sneak into our family favourites such as bolognaise, cottage pie or lasagne but this in itself is a chore because I have to make the hidden veg puree when Lewis isn’t home because he hates the smell it makes and he get suspicious when he sees me making it and assumes I’m going to put in on everything including his Coco Pops!

 Dinners shouldn’t have to be executed with military precision using stealth tactics (ooh look my Warfare Masters poking its head up for a moment there!)
 Where was I?
 Oh yes, fed up with sneaking about in my own kitchen.
 Until now that is!